 The inclusion of young performers and composers is a feature of many of our concerts.

 Peter Morgan is Artistic Director and founder of Crwth.
 He is a bassoonist and studied with Roger Birnstingl and Martin Gatt at Guildhall School of Music and Drama, London, and with Mordechai Rechtmann in Tel Aviv.
-He has worked with many of the U.K.’s orchestras and ensembles and is a member of Ensemble Eos.
+He has worked with many of the U.K.’s orchestras and ensembles and is a member of the South Wales based Ensemble Eos.